maulik-eng/cis_524_project/README.md

 # Binary Search Contact Book Example

 ## Introduction
 This repository contains two implementations of a binary search algorithm used to search for a contact by name in a sorted phone book.
-The program is written in two different languages: Python and Java.
+The program is written in two different languages: Python and Haskell.

 ## Languages and Tools
 --> **Python**: The Python program is implemented using Python 3.8+.